Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: Introduction

 To discuss sensitivity analysis, we will need to start with a description of PI-based estimation.
-While PI-based methods have been discussed in the literature, it has been in settings that are somewhat different, e.g., \cite{Stuart2015}, \cite{Feller2017} and \cite{Ding2017} presume randomized treatment assignment (which we do not require); \cite{Jiang2021auxiliary} use a different assumption from ours; and \cite{jiang2022MultiplyRobustEstimationa} consider multiply robust estimation in the two-sided (but not one-sided) noncompliance case.
+While PI-based methods have been discussed in the literature, it has been in settings that are somewhat different, e.g., randomized treatment assignment \cite{Stuart2015,Feller2017,Ding2017} (which we do not require), a qualitatively different assumption \cite{Jiang2021auxiliary}, or two-sided rather than one-sided noncompliance \cite{jiang2022MultiplyRobustEstimationa}.
 The PI-based estimators we list in this paper share certain features (e.g., principal score weighting) with these earlier works, but are based on results for the current setting.

 The paper proceeds as follows.
 Section \ref{sec:setting} presents the setting, the estimands, and identification under PI.
 Section \ref{sec:pi-estimators} introduces three types of PI-based estimators to be handled with different sensitivity analysis techniques.
 Sections \ref{sec:ratio-params} and \ref{sec:diff-param} present sensitivity analysis using ratio-type and difference-type sensitivity parameters, respectively, and address each of the three estimator types.
+Section~\ref{sec:technical-rest} covers topics relevant to the sensitivity analyses.
 Section \ref{sec:illustration} analyzes JOBS II data.
-Section \ref{sec:finite-sample-bias} gives a brief note on a finite-sample bias pattern in the sensitivity analysis and how we handle it.
-Section \ref{sec:discussion} provides a discussion.
+Section \ref{sec:discussion} closes with a discussion.
 Proofs are provided in the Appendix.
-Code is provided in the R-package PIsens on Github. \footnote{https://github.com/trangnguyen74/PIsens}
+Code is provided in the R-package PIsens available at \url{https://github.com/trangnguyen74/PIsens}.